hturnbull93/portfolio/README.md

 In `src/pages/blog.jsx`:

-- Imported Layout
+- Imported `Layout`.
-- Added a stateless functional component that renders a Layout.
+- Added a stateless functional component that renders a `Layout`.

 Green.